What Is NVMe Storage by Lightbits?

 Unlike legacy SAN systems, Lightbits is built around NVMe/TCP, a fabric-agnostic protocol that runs efficiently over standard Ethernet.
 This makes it ideal for high-throughput workloads running in containerized and virtualized environments.

-Key Features
+Key Features of Lightbits

 - NVMe-over-TCP storage access on standard Ethernet

-- Disaggregated architecture decoupling compute and storage
+- Disaggregated architecture decouples compute and storage

 - Inline compression to reduce data footprint